 NC State vs. Virginia - AP Photos

-Through two seasons at NCSU, Gottfried has coached the Wolfpack to a 48-24 overall record and a pair of NCAA Tournament appearances.
-He is just the third coach in the history of the ACC to take his school to the Big Dance in each of his first two seasons.
-Only legendary coach Everett Case has won more games in his first two seasons at NC State.
-Additionally, the 48 victories were the most for the Wolfpack over a two-year span since the early 1980s.
+Through three seasons at NCSU, Gottfried owns a 70-38 record and became just the third coach in the history of the ACC to take his school to the Big Dance in each of his first three seasons.
+Only legendary coach Everett Case has won more games in his first three seasons at NC State.
+Additionally, the 70 victories was the most for the Wolfpack over a three-year span since 1973-76.

 In 2012-13, Gottfried's second season, the Wolfpack went 24-11 and spent much of the season in the national rankings.
 The success brought ESPN College Gameday to NC State, where NCSU captured a 91-83 win over North Carolina.
 That win came two weeks after NC State had taken down top-ranked Duke 84-76.
 The 2012-13 season marked the first time NC State had defeated UNC and Duke in the same season since 2007.